wuw-sh/wuw-sh/README.md

 ### &nbsp;About Me 👑 :

-I am a programmer from Thailand.
+I am a TypeScript Developer from Thailand.

 - ⚡ My name is pain or top
 - 🍉 Age : 15 Year